glennhickey/vg2sg/README.md

 ## Algorithm

 Iteratatively add VG paths to side graph.
 Consecutive VG nodes will be merged greedily when possible.
-Option to generate path over all edges in VG input to ensure all nodes and edges get converted.
+Option to generate paths covering all edges in VG input not already in a path to ensure all nodes and edges get converted.

 **Constraints**
 1. Cigar edits in paths are not supported.
 Any non-trivial (snp/indel in cigar) edits will result in an error.